 Phase Four: Marketing and Sales

-Similar to Phase Two, Phase Four will also be an ongoing process from the time of completion (of Phase Three) up until the event itself, as your marketing will be what drives ticket sales.
+Similar to Phase Two, Phase Four will also be an ongoing process from the time of completion (of Phase Three) up until the event itself, as your event promotion will be what drives ticket sales.

 - Marketing roll-out: As defined in Phase Three, now it’s time to begin rolling out your marketing campaign.
-This will allow you to gain traction through various marketing avenues such as social media, influencer marketing, digital marketing, editorials, commercials, and physical materials (posters, stickers, flyers, street teams).
+This will allow you to gain traction through various marketing avenues such as the event website, social media, influencer marketing, digital marketing, editorials, commercials, and physical materials (posters, stickers, flyers, street teams).

 Phase Five: Final Contracting and Planning